warezoid/bitcointags/docs/DOCUMENTATION.md

 Event listeners have four basic functions in DOM monitoring.
 Each of these listeners is described in detail below.

 #### Mouseover
 The mouseover event listener is activated when the user hovers the mouse cursor over any HTML element on the page.
-In the context of Bitcointags, this listener calls the [isPrice algorithm](#isprice) each time it is activated, which determines whether the text in the selected element contains a price with the supported currency.
-Other events follow, which are described in detail below.
+In the context of Bitcointags, this listener calls the [isCurrency algorithm](#isCurrency) on each activation to determine whether the text in the selected element contains a price with the supported currency.

+If successful, it triggers the tag generation function and sets up the [mouseleave](#mouseleave) event listener described below.

+Successful listing is preceded by several additional steps, which are described below.

 ```javascript
 previousElement = currentElement